Joseph-hackathon/Nero-Latte/README.md

 2. **Interactive & Gamified Experience** – Users earn experience points (XP) through transactions and chatbot interactions, leveling up their agent bot as a personalized digital asset manager.

 3. **Educational & Engaging Learning** – Users explore multiple networks, learn about DeFi through conversations, and grow both their portfolio and financial knowledge in a fun, engaging way.

+## Sponsor track
+**1. Bitte wallet:**
+- We utilized the Bitte Wallet to enable secure user authentication and transaction capabilities within our React application.
+By integrating the Bitte Wallet, users can seamlessly log in and execute transactions within the NEAR Protocol ecosystem.

+**2. Proximity Labs (Cross-chain Trading Agents):**
+- We integrated NEAR Intents into our application by utilizing the NEAR Intents smart contract (intents.near) and the solver network to determine optimal execution paths for cross-chain swaps.
+This setup allows users to perform cross-chain swaps efficiently, with the NEAR Intents contract fulfilling requests and utilizing cross-chain bridges as needed to settle intents across different chains.

+**3. Questflow:**
+- We integrated Questflow into our chat interface, enabling users to interact with AI-driven agents for tasks such as strategic trading, airdrops, and data analysis.
+By leveraging the Questflow developer platform and NEAR SDK, we created user-friendly tools and agents that can be operated directly through the chat interface, enhancing the overall user experience.

 ## Key Features
 1. **AI Agent for DeFi Management** – Automates swaps, bridges, and staking to optimize portfolio management.